TREEcg/specification/specs/1-discovery.md

 [The Shape Trees specification](https://shapetrees.github.io/specification/spec) is specifically built to work within existing ecosystems.
 As it was conceived to interoperate with LDP, the term Container in the Shape Trees spec can also be interpreted as a `tree:Collection`.
-Shape Trees can help in the source selection of what specific `tree:Collection` to pick for your goal, and may add hiearchies to a set of `tree:Collection`s.
+Shape Trees can help in the source selection of what specific `tree:Collection` to pick for your goal, and may add hierarchies to a set of `tree:Collection`s.
 A client MAY infer a `tree:shape` of the collection through the `st:validatedBy` property of the Shapes Tree.

 An example of a collection using Shape Tree terms.
 In this example a sensor with some observations is validated by using a [Shape Expressions](http://shex.io/shex-semantics/) (ShEx) file.